ire4ever1190/jaysonrpc/readme.md

 JSONRPC implementation that doesn't come with any transports (You bring it yourself!).
 Just takes in JSON and sends back JSON, rest is up to you!.

+Go to the [docs here](https://ire4ever1190.github.io/jaysonrpc/jaysonrpc.html) for more information and examples

 ## Features

  - [x] Full JSONRPC spec support